-This year our Open Morning will take place on Saturday, 8th October 9.30am - 12.30pm.
+This year our Open Morning will take place on Saturday, 30th September 9.00am - 12.30pm.
 On that morning the teaching staff will be available and ready to answer questions.
 There will be displays of pupils' work and children in different year groups will be taking part in a variety of activities.
 We have had large numbers of parents in the past and we anticipate even more this year.
 I will be speaking about the school at 9.00am, 10.00am and 11.00am in the main hall and will be happy to take any general questions.
 As last year, all tours will need to be pre-booked.

 We also offer the opportunity for parents to see the school in action with our Open Week tours.
-Prebooked guided tours will take place from Tuesday 11th October to Thursday 13th October.
-Tours commence at 8.40 am and I am available to talk to families and answer questions.
+Prebooked guided tours will take place from Tuesday 3rd October to Friday 6th October.
+Tours commence at 8.40am and whilst there will not be a Headteacher speech on this day, I am available to talk to families and answer questions.
 Families may, of course, visit the school at any other time and should telephone the school so that we can arrange for a "guide".

 I look forward to meeting you.
-In the meantime if families have any questions, please do not hesitate to telephone the school's Attendance Secretary, Mrs. Paterson on 01959 574043 ext 261.
+In the meantime, if families have any questions, please do not hesitate to telephone the school's Admissions Secretary, Mrs. Dagger, on 01959 574043 ext 263.